joshbegley/nyt-latest/README.md

 `The Bay Area farm-to-table classic changed the American restaurant scene.
 Now it has opened a dynamic new place right next door.`\
 https://www.nytimes.com/2026/07/21/dining/restaurant-review-chez-panisse.html

-**France Is Poised to Restrict Social Media for Children**\
+**France Joins a Global Move Toward to Restricting Social Media for Children**\
-`Its new law, which would be the first of its kind enacted by a European country, would ban access to some accounts for anyone under 15.`\
+`Its new law, the first of its kind enacted by a European country, will ban access to some accounts for anyone under 15.`\
 https://www.nytimes.com/2026/07/21/world/europe/france-social-media-ban.html

 **Las frutas y verduras nos siguen enfermando.
 Esta es la razón**\